 Companion mobile apps that use only standard HTML5 APIs and interfaces can be debugged in a standard desktop or mobile browser; however, apps that use Cordova APIs, which go beyond the reach of a standard browser, require more than a browser.
 Debugging hybrid HTML5 apps is complicated by the fact that hybrid apps have access to device sensors and other features that are typically "off limits" to standard browsers.

-There two primary tools provided by the Intel XDK for debugging your app:
+There are a variety of tools available for debugging your app:

 - The Simulate tab for quickly debugging much of your app logic.

-- The Debug tab for debugging your app behavior on a real device.
+- The Test tab for debugging your app behavior on a real device.

-See the Debug and Test Overview to become aware of all of the options available to debug and test mobile Cordova apps.
+See the Debug and Test Overview for a list of the options available to debug and test mobile Cordova apps.